Bank of England base rate timeline reference for UK homeowners and property sellers

 Why has Bank Rate been held at 3.75% in 2026?

 The MPC has cited continued uncertainty in two areas.
-First, services inflation remains stickier than goods inflation.
+First, CPI inflation was still 3.3% in the data used at the 30 April 2026 meeting, with services inflation stickier than goods inflation.
 Second, global energy prices remain volatile.
 The April 2026 minutes specifically noted that "the conflict in the Middle East means that prospects for global energy prices are highly uncertain."

 One member has voted to raise rates at each of the last three meetings, citing concerns about persistent inflation.
 The majority view remains that the current level is appropriate while inflation completes its return to the 2% target.